 It is because almost all Bromeliads have only one bloom.
 The plant’s lovely blossom will bloom fully after reaching maturity but ceases the production of leaves.

-Fortunately, it is comforting to know that you will have generations of Bromeliads if all goes according to plan.
+Fortunately, knowing that you will have generations of Bromeliads if all goes according to plan is comforting.

 Most Bromeliads will send up offshoots from their base before they die.
 You can utilize these tiny plants, sometimes known as pups, to start the next generation of plants.